 Clear Minds will help lift the financial burden from people who require long-term counselling support but can’t afford it.
-We specifically want to help those people with deep-rooted difficulties – often stemming from childhood or specific traumas – for whom the short-term counselling provided by the NHS is often not adequate.
+We specifically want to help those people with deep-rooted difficulties – often stemming from childhood or specific traumas – for whom the short-term counselling provided by the NHS is often insufficient.
 Clear Minds has a bank of “accepted therapists” who can apply to Clear Minds for funding to support clients who are accessing longer term support but who are in financial difficulty.

 The aim in year one will be to fund 250 hours of counselling and double this in Year 2.
 Clear Minds will recruit “accepted” therapists from who they will receive requests for funding for existing or new clients.

 The purpose of therapy depends on whether you follow the “illness” model or the “wellness” model.
 In the illness model, “people come to therapy to alleviate a disorder or symptoms” and therapy “lasts as long as those unpleasant symptoms exist, from a few weeks to a few years.”
 (Howes, 2014).
 Howes (2014) and Dana (2018) suggest the wellness model is more about maintaining and developing a stable life, just as going to the gym maintains physical fitness, so therapy maintains emotional fitness.
 Whilst applauding those who seek to maintain good emotional health, Clear Minds is focused on giving funds to support people seeking to alleviate their distress.

 Some people are basically content with themselves and the way they usually approach their lives, so therapy is often about sorting specific issues causing them concern.
 This is likely to be shorter term work often provided within the NHS or by various other charities and is not the focus for Clear Minds.